livebook-dev/livebook/README.md

 <h1><img src="https://github.com/elixir-nx/livebook/raw/main/priv/static/logo-with-text.png" alt="Livebook" width="400"></h1>

-Livebook is a tool for crafting interactive and collaborative code notebooks.
+Livebook is a web application for writing interactive and collaborative code notebooks.
 It features:

-  * An interactive web application built with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) where users can create, fork, and run multiple notebooks.
+  * A deployable web app built with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) where users can create, fork, and run multiple notebooks.

   * Each notebook is made of multiple sections: each section is made of Markdown and Elixir